SlimIO/Sync/README.md

 SlimIO Synchronize.
 This tool has been created to help Developer and Integrator to work, download and verify each local SlimIO repositories.

+> Note: This project can work with any github Organisation (only the psp command is dedicated to SlimIO).

 ## Requirements
 - [Node.js](https://nodejs.org/en/) v10 or higher